Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: SynthNN specifications

 \section{SynthNN specifications}

-In this appendix, we provide the full technical description of the convolutional neural network (CNN) used for binary classification, the image‐conversion and labeling procedures, and relevant implementation details omitted from the main text.
+In this appendix, we provide the full technical description of the convolutional neural network (CNN) used for binary classification, including data preprocessing, labeling procedures, and relevant implementation details omitted from the main text.

+Additionally, in bivariate causal discovery datasets, even though the cause and effect are well-defined, there is an inherent arbitrariness in the labeling process (which variable should be considered $X$, which $Y$, and consequently, the true label $X \to Y$ or $Y \to X$).
+Therefore, to ensure an unbiased training of the developed neural network, we must ensure a balanced weighted training dataset (with $50\%$ $X\xrightarrow{}Y$ and $50\%$ $Y\xrightarrow{}X$).